agalcalledjen/Pong-Trek/README.md

   - npm
   - Webpack
 - SVG

 ---

 ## Personal Learnings

+### Web Develop (Project 3)

+This is a project produced from the following lessons from Week 5:

+1. Advanced JavaScript
+2. Intro to ES.next
+3. Developing with ES.next and Webpack
+4. Object Oriented Programming in JS
+   - OOP with ES.next
+   - Building a Pong Game

 Below are the subsequent learning outcomes.

 ### Comparison Operators

 - == (loose)
 - === (strict, checks for typeOf)

 ### Switch Statement

 ```js
 switch(expression) {
   case x: